bluesky/bluesky/doc/source/multi_run_plans.rst

 From the point of view of Bluesky, a run is a sequence of instructions (messages) for controlling the instrumental equipment that starts with `open_run` and ends with `close_run` message.
 We may also apply the term 'run' to a block of code which generates such a sequence of messages.
-Data from each run is bundled together via assigned distinct Scan ID and UID.
+Data from each run is bundled together via a assigned distinct Scan ID and UID.
 The set of documents is also generated for each run, including mandatory 'start' and 'stop' documents.
 The documents can be processed by callbacks (such as BestEffortCallback) and saved to the database via Databroker.